 Book a Morning Interview

 Morning interviews are the way to go, both for job seekers and employers.
 As a job seeker, interviewing in the morning allows you little time to get nervous, and is a great way to kick off your day.
 Employees are also more likely to offer you a coffee—a great way to take the edge off and bond with your potential employer.

 There is nothing worse than arriving late to an interview, or getting lost on your way there.
 To avoid arriving in a fluff, with sweat stains and your hair a wreck, map out the location beforehand and find the best way to get there.
 Arriving early will ensure you make your interview, and show the employer how punctual you are.

 Your resume is for your employer to read over, not for you to lean on during the interview.
 Before your interview, know which skills you intend to discuss with the employer.
 Understand which skills are relevant to the position, and have a clear idea of how you would like to present them to the employer.

 Exercise plays an incredible role in uplifting one’s mood.
-Before your interview, hit the pavement for an early morning run, or join a local yoga class.
+Before your interview, hit the pavement for an early morning run, or a brisk walk around your neighbourhood.
 Exercise gets endorphins pumping, and leaves you feeling happy and optimistic for your interview.